grimmelm/ctech404/ctech402/module_1/M1_Codio_Convert-C-F/exercise_specs.md

 ## Exercise Instructions

 Examine exercise.py in the code editor window.
-A list is defined containing temperatures in Celcius.
+A list is defined containing temperatures in Celcius.<br>
-The formula to convert Celcius to Farenheit is: (°C × 9/5) + 32 = °F
+The formula to convert Celcius to Farenheit is: (°C × 9/5) + 32 = °F <br>
-Write a program that uses a <code>for</code> loop to convert each element in <code>celcius_list</code> to farenheit using the forumla above.
+Write a program that uses a <code>for</code> loop to convert each element in <code>celcius_list</code> to farenheit using the forumla above.<br>
-You do not have to change list <code>celcius_list</code>, but rather, print each element's Farenheit temperature to the screen.
+You do not have to change list <code>celcius_list</code>, but rather, print each element's Farenheit temperature to the screen.<br>

 ## Any Unique Requirements or Notes?